rascol/Raspberry-Pi-PPS-Client/README.md

 Although the clock frequency drifted slightly between each one minute frequency correction, the maximum Allan deviation of 0.045 ppm over this 24 hour period shows it to be unlikely that the clock ever drifted more than 0.100 ppm from the control point.
 That corresponds to a time drift of less than 0.1 microseconds per second (A clock offset of 1 ppm corresponds to a time drift of 1 microsecond per sec.)

-Since the time slew adjustments necessary to keep the system time synchronized to the PPS never exceeded 1 microsecond each second and the time drift never exceeded 0.1 microsecond each second, the timekeeping control **precision** illustrated in Figure 3 was 1 microsecond over this 24 hour period for all test units.
+Since the time slew adjustments necessary to keep the system time synchronized to the PPS never exceeded 1 microsecond each second and the clock oscillator time drift never exceeded 0.1 microsecond each second, the timekeeping control **precision** illustrated in Figure 3 was 1 microsecond over this 24 hour period for all test units.

 As shown in Figure 3, timekeeping **accuracy** is the time offset at the rollover of the second which is also the offset between the true time and the measured time at any point in time.